-Please contact the Editor, Neil Reid, in the first instance to discuss potential submissions.
+If you would like to be part of it, please contact the Editor, Fiona McNicol, in the first instance to discuss potential submissions:

-The Scottish Mountaineer is published four times a year, being sent out to members in February, May, August and November.
-Editorial deadlines are about a month before publication date but, with the exception of late news, the content of each magazine is decided well in advance.
-Please speak to the editor before making any submissions to find out likely publication dates and specific deadlines.
+As of November 2023, a printed version of Scottish Mountaineer is published twice a year, being sent out to members in June and November.
+Editorial deadlines are roughly a month before publication date but, with the exception of late news, the content of each magazine is decided well in advance.

 Most book reviews are commissioned by the Editor from a pool of volunteers, but submitted book reviews should be approx. 250-300 words and be accompanied by a jpg image of the cover.